Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Background

 Millions of people around the world face significant challenges due to sensorimotor impairments associated with neurological conditions such as stroke and spinal cord injury (SCI) \cite{feigin2025world, singh2014global}.
 These impairments severely restrict their independence, employment opportunities, and diminish overall quality of life \cite{carod2009quality, post2005quality}, while also imposing a profound economic burden on families and healthcare systems \cite{diop2021quality, strilciuc2021economic, lucas2023costs}.

-For these reasons, individuals with sensorimotor impairments routinely engage in functional rehabilitation exercises in clinical settings to regain control of their movements \cite{shumway2007motor}.
-These exercises range from upper-limb tasks, such as handwriting or grasping objects, to full-body coordination activities, such as sit-to-stand transitions and overground walking.
-Physical therapists play a crucial role in the rehabilitation process.
-They collaborate with clinicians in the design of individualized rehabilitation plans and are trained to tailor interventions to each patient’s specific needs, adapting their strategies based on the patient's condition and progress.
+{Individuals with sensorimotor impairments routinely engage in functional rehabilitation exercises in clinical settings to regain control of their movements, guided by physical therapists who play a central role by interpreting patient states, modulating assistance, and ensuring safety \cite{shumway2007motor, higgs2024clinical}.
+They design and adapt individualized rehabilitation plans in collaboration with clinicians, tailoring interventions to each patient’s condition and progress.
+Through empathy and affective perception, therapists provide personalized feedback and adjust therapy based on patient readiness, fatigue, and emotional state \cite{wulf2016optimizing, deci2008self}.}

-Importantly, therapists are trained to use physical contact to assess and treat their patients.
-Through tactile feedback, they can evaluate a patient's abilities, identify areas for improvement, and offer direct interventions by physically guiding their patient's limbs during exercises.
-Thus, physical therapists represent a critical source of extrinsic feedback for patients, while also providing implicit proprioceptive input through physical interaction---such as guiding a joint, applying resistance, or supporting a limb---which can complement or even partially compensate for compromised intrinsic feedback due to impaired somatosensory pathways.
-In doing so, they facilitate the internalization of correct motor patterns \cite{hornby2020clinical} and ensure task completion by providing appropriate assistance, which helps avoid frustration, reinforce success, and sustain motivation during high-intensity, repetitive training \cite{marchal2009review}.
+Importantly, therapists are trained to use physical contact to assess and treat patients.
+Through haptic feedback, they evaluate motor abilities, identify deficits, and guide limb movements during exercises.
+Physical contact provides both explicit feedback and implicit proprioceptive input, which can complement or compensate for impaired somatosensation.
+This interaction facilitates the internalization of correct motor patterns \cite{hornby2020clinical} and ensures task completion and reinforcing success during intensive, repetitive training \cite{marchal2009review}.